AmarooHQ/whitepaper/10-Ultra-Terminum/a10-appendix-headers-plus-proofs.md

 \label{sec:ext-ports}

 Since PoRs are merkle branches, and the leaves of that tree are headers (which have PoW attached), hash truncation works for the hashes comprising explicit PoRs.
-In effect, this protocol extension is a way to halve the additional overhead of +PoRs.
+In effect, this protocol extension is a way to halve the overhead of +PoRs.
 It is called +PoRTs.

 %% INSERT ### TABLE: tps_port